 |% HRR is red line - Elevation is the beige graph

 HERE'S A BIG POINT: HR running allows you to do what you can, given the conditions, even when you don't know what you can do.
-I wasn't sure what pace I could attain in Pensacola but I was not governing by pace...
+I wasn't sure what pace I could attain in Pensacola but I did not govern by pace...
 I governed by heart rate, keeping my HR near 78% HRR (164 BPM for me).
-This target HR was discovered by picking the correct HR levels in my types of training runs, then knowing my training "Marathon Pace" heart rate range...
-AND how deeply I could go in it (more on that below).
+This target HR was discovered by picking the correct HR levels in my types of training runs, then knowing my training "Marathon Pace" heart rate range. (..and how deeply I could go in the range.
+More on that below.)
 My heart rate, in the cooler temps, automatically translated to a faster pace.
 (Other than the early calibration I had to do at the hotter Tupelo race, this was all automatic.)
 This Pensacola run proved (in the first few miles) that my training HR levels worked in this race.
 I needed nothing else... watch HR and run efficiently.
 I kept my HR in the low 160's in the first half, then allowed it to climb to the higher 160's in the 2nd half.
 The faster pace was the result of HR keeping me close to my capabilities, regardless of what I thought I could or could not do.

 I want ALL my races to yield an HR graph with these kinds of results, showing a very even effort.
 I'm very excited about heart rate training and will never go back until I just don't care how fast I am.

 In training, my "marathon pace" or effort level is around 77% of HRR (Heart Rate Reserve) which is 162-163 BPM for me.
-But racing can be different.
-One must be ready to calibrate a race for the conditions.
+But tempuratures do affect HR.
+Heat elevates HR for the same effort.
+This is in part because the heart has to pump extra to help cool in addition to feeding muscles.
+For a hot race, one must be ready to calibrate for the conditions.

 THE PRIOR RACE: I had only run one race using HR (heart rate) governing (Tupelo) and it was hot (75 degrees - 97% humidity).
 My average HR in the Tupelo race was 82% of my HRR (Heart Rate Reserve) which is 170 BPM for me.
 This was above my average for training (in fairly similar conditions).
 In the first 5 miles of Tupelo, I had to calibrate to the roughly 168 BPM I was seeing, based on pace and how I felt.
 So for the first half, I targeted high 160's and then past 170 after that.
 It worked well given the heat.